-If your health care provider denies your request to amend your record, they must let you know in writing.
+If your health care provider denies your request to amend your record, they must let you know in writing (for example by sending you a letter, a fax or an e-mail).
 Your provider also must tell you why they denied your request.